 Loading Stack -

 0 images remaining

-Left sided extra-axial space occupying lesion with showing left parasellar location.
-It occupies the medial aspect of the left middle cranial fossa and extending along the lateral aspect of the left cavernous sinus to indent the left frontal lobe and the left gyrus rectus that is mildly displaced towards the right side.
-The mass showed T1 markedly high and T2 intermediate signals with heterogeneous texture.
+Left sided extra-axial space occupying lesion in a left parasellar location.
+It occupies the medial aspect of the left middle cranial fossa and extends along the lateral aspect of the left cavernous sinus to indent the left frontal lobe and the left gyrus rectus that is mildly displaced towards the right side.
+The mass shows markedly high T1 and intermediate T2 signals with heterogeneous texture.

 The lesion is pushing the M1 segment of left middle cerebral artery posteriorly as well as the A1 segment of the left anterior cerebral artery medially.
 No intra-sellar extension could be noted.

-It has near complete suppression on FAT SAT FLAIR as well as the multiple subarachnoid droplets at the same side of the lesion.
+It has near complete suppression on FAT SAT FLAIR as well as the multiple subarachnoid droplets on the same side as the lesion.
 No definite enhancement could be noted, although FAT SAT T1 C+ are not available.

 Multiple droplets of fat signal material are scattered in the left subarachnoid space consistent with rupture.

-The described features are in favor of left para-sellar sizable SOL of high fat content … Left para-sellar dermoid cyst is by far the most probable diagnosis.
+The described features are in favor of left para-sellar sizable space-occupying lesion of high fat content.
+Left para-sellar dermoid cyst is by far the most probable diagnosis.
 Rupture with subarachnoid spread of sebum results in a brisk arachnoiditis and sudden onset of headache.